Guide to commercial van insurance

 There are more than three million light goods vehicles (LGVs) on the roads in the UK, according to government figures.

-And if you own a van, you need to buy the right kind of van insurance depending on whether you use yours socially or for business reasons.
+And if you own a van, you need to buy the right kind of van insurance cover depending on whether you use yours socially or for business reasons.

 There is, however, a lot of confusion about the different classifications of commercial van insurance available - and, worryingly, it's possible that some drivers have taken out the wrong policy and therefore don't have the cover they need.